Shoma Doi: Club career

 Doi was again ever-present during the 2019 season as Kashima again finished 3rd in the league, again reached the J.League Cup semi-finals and were runners-up in the 2019 Emperor's Cup after a 2-0 defeat to Vissel Kobe.
 Doi scored his 50th goal for the club in the 2019 season, in the 3-0 league victory over Shimizu S-Pulse.
-He also scored two important goals (including a strike from 40 metres out) in an 2019 AFC Champions League game against Sanfrecce Hiroshima, which put them through on away goals into the quarter finals.
-Despite the efforts of Doi, both the 2019 and 2020 seasons ended trophyless for Kashima.
+He also scored two important goals (including a strike from 40 metres out) in a 2019 AFC Champions League game against Sanfrecce Hiroshima, which put them through on away goals into the quarter-finals.
+Despite the efforts of Doi, both the 2019 and 2020 seasons ended without a trophy for Kashima.

+Montedio Yamagata

+In July 2024, it was announced that Doi would be permanently transferring to J2 League club Montedio Yamagata after 14 seasons with Kashima.

 International career

 After his sterling 2017 season, Doi was called up to the national team by coach Vahid Halilhodzic for the first time to replace Hiroshi Kiyotake.
 He would be part of the squad taking part in the 2017 EAFF E-1 Football Championship.
 Wearing the number 13 shirt and starting the game from the left-wing, Doi made his international debut in a 2-1 win for Japan over China PR, where he played 82 minutes before being replaced by Hiroyuki Abe.
 He then went on to play one more game for the national team in the same competition, in a 4-1 defeat to South Korea.
 He has not been called up again since the 2017 season.